Byron Center Criminal Defense Attorney

 - Domestic violence and assault charges

-- Marijuana charges over the legal limit or with intent to deliver
+- Drug crimes and marijuana charges over the legal limit

 Which court will handle my Byron Center case?

-The 63rd District Court handles misdemeanors and felony arraignments for the Byron Township area, and felony cases move to the Kent County 17th Circuit Court in Grand Rapids.
+The 63rd District Court at 1950 E Beltline Ave NE handles misdemeanors and felony arraignments for the Byron Township area.
+Felony cases move to the Kent County 17th Circuit Court at 180 Ottawa Ave NW in Grand Rapids.

 I have never been in trouble before.
 What are my options?